marshallflax/vision/AWS_Developer.md

 - Remember: S3's API is mostly just GET
 - CORS Policy -- JSON document with Allowed{Headers,Methods,Origins} and MaxAgeSeconds

+### S3 Access Points

+- Permissioning for different prefixes
+- Each access point has a different DNS FQDN (public internet or VPC)
+- VPC
+  - VPC Endpoint needs to have s3:GetObject rights to both the bucket and the accesspoint

+### S3 Object Lambda

+- Useful for redaction, enriching, and/or watermarking

 ## EC2 Instance Metadata Service -- IMDS

 - IMDSv1 -- <http://169.254.169.254/latest/meta-data>